As always, All beekeeping is local. Here’s my offering for the beekeeping calendar for the South Carolina Midlands for the month of October:

 1) Remove fall flow honey if appropriate.
 In my few years of beekeeping I have never had enough of a fall nectar flow to take honey.
 However, I have had colonies that were so large at the end of the spring flow that I was unable to reduce their cavity size to winter configuration until October.
 When this happens I am usually pleasantly surprised to be able to take some surplus frames from the bees, still leaving them enough for winter.
 Remember if you treated for Varroa using a product that affects the honey you will not be able to eat this honey but the bees will be happy to get it back in late winter / early spring.

 2) Process supers and store for winter.
 After any extracting your options for cleaning the sticky frames are to either place the supers back on the hive or place them out in the yard for clean-up.
-I am lucky that I don’t have neighbors close and can separate the sticky supers from the bee yard by 100 yards or more.
+If placed out in yard expect some comb tearing as the bees rob the supers of leftover honey.
+I am lucky that I do not have neighbors close and can separate the sticky supers from the bee yard by 100 yards or more.
 If you don’t have these options don’t leave sticky supers out where they can create a nuisance for your neighbors and cause a feeding frenzy spreading to your weaker hives.
 Instead consider simply placing them back on the hive and your bees will do the work of cleaning the supers and placing the leftover honey in the boxes below.
 Remove the cleaned supers in a few days returning your hives to winter configuration.

 3) Protect your drawn comb.
 After it gets cold wax moths will no longer pose a threat.
 Until we get cold weather (end of November) you will need to protect any drawn comb you have removed from the hive.
 Methods vary from placing the frames in the freezer, placing outside open to light and air, or using Paramoth (paradichlorbenzene).
 Use of BT (bacillus thuringiensis aizawai) is no longer legal as the manufacturer did not apply for renewal for use with bees.
 The product is still available but is no longer labeled for use with bees.
 Clemson article on wax moth IPM.